-R. DEFOG: Press to warm the defogger grid on the rear window.
+R. DEFOG: Press this button to warm the defogger grid on the rear window.
 An indicator light in the button will glow while the rear window defogger is operating.

-The rear window defogger will turn off automatically after about 10 minutes of use.
+At speeds above 35 mph (56 km/h), the rear defogger will stay on until you press the R. DEFOG button again.
+At speeds below 35 mph (56 km/h), the rear window defogger will turn off automatically after about 10 minutes of use.
 If you press it again, the defogger will operate for about five minutes only.
-You can also turn the defogger off by turning off the ignition or by pressing the R. DEFOG switch again.
+You can also turn the defogger off by turning off the ignition.
 Do not attach a temporary vehicle license across the defogger grid on the rear window.